huss-osman/linux-fundamentals/bash-scripting/fundamentals/08-arithmetic-expansion.md

 # Arithmetic Expansion

 ## Overview
-Bash supports basic arithmetic using **arithmetic expansion**.
+Bash supports basic arithmetic using arithmetic expansion.
-This allows scripts to perform calculations using integer values.
+This allows scripts to perform simple calculations directly within the shell.

 ---

 ## Key Concepts

-- Bash performs **integer math only** (no decimals by default)
+- Bash performs **integer-only math** by default

-- Arithmetic requires special syntax
+- Arithmetic requires the special `$(( ))` syntax

 - Calculations are separate from normal string operations

+- Arithmetic can be done with fixed values or variables

+- User input and parameters can also be used in calculations (covered in the next section)

 ---